 For your API style guide to be most effective, it should cover several common API design themes and be written in a way that is:

-According to an excellent article by Nordic APIs on the best practices for creating an API style guide, here are some of the common design themes you should include in your API style guidelines.
+Here are some of the common design themes you should include in your API style guidelines.